Giancarlo Giannini: Voice acting

 Giannini has had a successful career as a voice actor and dubber.
 He helped with the foundation of the C.V.D. along with Renato Turi, Corrado Gaipa, Valeria Valeri, Oreste Lionello, Wanda Tettoni and other dubbers.

-Giannini is the official Italian voice dubber of Al Pacino.
+Giannini is the main Italian voice dubber of Al Pacino.
 Both he and Ferruccio Amendola were the primary dubbers of Pacino until Amendola's death in 2001 when Giannini became the main voice dubber.
 He also dubbed Jack Nicholson's voice as Jack Torrance in the Italian release of The Shining and the Joker in Batman and Michael Douglas as Gordon Gekko in Wall Street and the 2010 sequel as well as dubbing other actors such as Dustin Hoffman, Gérard Depardieu, Ryan O'Neal, Jeremy Irons, Mel Gibson, Tim Allen, Leonard Whiting and Ian McKellen in some of their work.

 In Giannini's animated roles, he voiced Carl Fredricksen (voiced by Ed Asner) in the Italian dub of the Pixar film Up.
 He also provided the Italian voice of Raul Menendez in the Call of Duty game franchise.
-Outside of dubbing, he provided a voice role in the 2001 Italian animated film Momo in which he voiced the main antagonist.
+Outside of dubbing, he also provided voice roles in Italian cinema, notably the animated film Momo in which he voiced the main antagonist, and Giulio Base's religious drama Judas' Gospel, where the title character serves as a narrator.

 Other ventures

 Aside from acting, Giannini took up inventing as a hobby.
 Some of the gadgets he designed were used in the 1992 film Toys starring Robin Williams.
 Giannini also collaborated with Gabriella Greison on his memoir Sono ancora un bambino which was published by Longanesi in 2014.
 A year later, he received the Premio Cesare Pavese.

-In 2012 he collaborated with italian singer Eros Ramazzotti in "Io sono te", from his album Noi.
+In 2012 he collaborated with Italian singer Eros Ramazzotti in "Io sono te", from his album Noi.